andreabeschi/pubmed_word2vec/README.md

     **usage**: python parsing_xml.py input_folder output_folder

+  * build_temp.py : takes the text files in input_folder, extract the single words and generates for each PubMed folder a Counter object that counts words occurences.
+Then save the Counter objects in .pickle files in output_folder

+    **usage**: python build_temp.py input_folder output_folder

-  * build_data.py : takes the text files in input, extract the single words, removes thoose words that appear less than min_freq times and in the end generates the dictionaries:
+  * build_dict.py : takes the temp .pickle files in input_folder, extracts the Counter objects and sum all the Counter in one single Counter with words occurences for all the PubMed collection.
+The emoves thoose words that appear less than min_freq times and in the end generates the dictionaries and saves them in output_folder:
     * words_to_int: maps words in integers
     * int_to_words: maps integers in words
     * words_count: maps words in theyr occurrence numbers

-    **usage**: python build_date input_folder output_folder min_freq
+    **usage**: python build_dict input_folder output_folder min_freq

   * skipgram_training.py : loads the dictionaries previously saved from the dictionaries_folder, generates and trains the skipgram model using the TensorFlow framework.
 The training batches are generated from the text files with Titles and Asbtracts